TAXIIProject/taxiiproject.github.io/community/index.md

 * [Archive](https://lists.oasis-open.org/archives/cti-comment/)

 ###Pre-transition Archives
-The pre-transition CybOX Discussion List Archives can be found [here](http://making-security-measurable.1364806.n2.nabble.com/CybOX-Discussion-List-Archive-f7579263.html).
+The pre-transition TAXII Discussion List Archives can be found [here](http://making-security-measurable.1364806.n2.nabble.com/TAXII-Discussion-List-Archive-f7579264.html).

 ## Test Server
 The TAXII Test Server is a proof-of-concept deployment of TAXII that enables testing of TAXII 1.1 capabilities.